 The technology we use will be important.
 But more important will be our ability to unlock human potential by putting people’s needs and expectations at the heart of everything we do.
 The question, of course, is what exactly those needs and expectations are…

-Look out for part 2 of our Designing the Future of Work series coming soon.
+Read part 2 of the Designing the Future of Work series.